-International Tuition - 30 credit hours (2 semesters)
+International Tuition - 3 30 credit hours ( 2 semesters)

-@ \$100/credit hour\$3,000
+Total Cost \$11,500

+Travel/Miscellaneous Supplies \$1,000

+19 meals (2 semesters) \$5,930

+Room & Board - West Hall or East Units/

+@ \$55/credit hour \$1,650

 Fees - 30 credit hours (2 semesters)

-@ \$55/credit hour\$1,650

-Room & Board - West Hall or East Units/

-19 meals (2 semesters)\$5,930

-Travel/Miscellaneous Supplies \$1,000

-Total Cost \$11,500
+@ \$100/credit hour \$3,000

-5. Proof of English Proficiency - Garden City Community College does not have an intensive English language program.
+5. Proof of English Proficiency - Garden City Commu-

+nity College does not have an intensive English language program.
 GCCC English courses are designed only for students who have already reached a certain level of English proficiency.
 An official score report showing that the "Test of English as a Foreign Language" (TOEFL) has been completed within the 18 months immediately preceding application to GCCC with a minimum score of 500 (paper-based) or 61 (internet-based, iBT).
-Students

-- whose country's official language is English may not be required to complete the TOEFL. - 6.
-Proof of High School Graduation GCCC requires proof of graduation from an accredited high school or the equivalent, or a transcript of credit from another accredited institution of secondary level or above.
+Students whose country's official language is English may not be required to complete the TOEFL.

+6. Proof of High School Graduation - GCCC requires proof of graduation from an accredited high school or the equivalent, or a transcript of credit from another accredited institution of secondary level or above.
 All documents must have English translations and must include a graduation date and be properly certified.
 Google translations are not acceptable.
 Only original documents or certified copies are acceptable.
 Faxed copies will not be accepted.